Maybe you’re one of the lucky ones. Your target market overwhelmingly chooses you over the competition because of your clear technical advantage.

 Better process specifications, however, do not automatically translate into higher value.
 Let’s take the same 10,000-mile-non-stop jet.
 But this time, your customer is a regional airline that only flies 1,500-mile and shorter routes.
 Several jet suppliers exist that can fly 1,500 miles non-stop.
 For this customer serving this market segment, your 10,000-mile-non-stop-flying specification is irrelevant.
 It doesn’t create any value compared to competitors’ jets with 1,500-mile-non-stop-flying specifications.

 So, whenever you’re struggling to understand the impact a superior process specification has on customer value, ask and answer these two questions:

 - Does that process specification affect one or more of the value drivers in the comprehensive value expression?

 - Is that value driver(s) in your value metric?

-If you can answer yes to both, then your superior process specification is driving customer value and the economics of the purchasing decision.
+If you can answer yes to both, then your superior process specification drives customer value and the economics of the purchasing decision.
 Moreover, using the value metric, you can quantify the economic benefit and determine value-based pricing.